Cabernet vs. Merlot

 Both Merlot and Cabernet Sauvignon came into being sometime during the 1600s and 1700s in the Bordeaux region of France.

-Since then, the two grapes have become the single two most popular red wine varieties (by sheer acreage) in the world.
+Since then, the two grapes became the two most popular red wine varieties in the world (by sheer acreage).
 What’s surprising is that both wine varieties share Cabernet Franc as a parent grape.

 This means they’re siblings! (well, half-siblings–if you want to nit-pick).